1.) How are Atkinson Scholarship recipients selected?

 For Financial Need, we calculate Expected Family Contribution (EFC) using a formula developed by the IRS.
 Foundation staff set an EFC “ceiling” each year after receiving applications and comparing the applicant pool.
 In 1996, the first year of the program, our EFC threshold was $15K.
 In the last few years, the ceiling has fluctuated around $50-60K.
 Students with EFCs above the ceiling are taken out of consideration.
 (See more under #5.
 Will I meet the Financial Eligibility requirements?)

 We then interview the top candidates and select 15 recipients.

 2.)
 Who is the ideal Atkinson Scholar?

 There’s no single “ideal.”
-The Atkinson Scholarship is truly a “combination” award which is why you’ll see an eclectic group of teens among our 15 recipients: Students who have demonstrated outstanding leadership, students with tremendous financial need and top-tier students with lesser need are all excellent candidates.
+The Atkinson Scholarship is truly a “combination” award which is why you’ll see an eclectic group of teens among our 15 recipients: Students who have demonstrated outstanding leadership, students with tremendous financial need and students with high GPAs with lesser need are all excellent candidates.